 a.
-Training for BCP Team
+Training for Business Continuity Team

-• BCP team members -
+• Business continuity team members -

-BCP team members must be trained to ensure a good understanding of the objectives of the BCP, and the operational processes of the plan.
-While the BCP team responsible for developing the details of the plan, the level of contribution and understanding may vary throughout the process.
+Business continuity team members must be trained to ensure a good understanding of the objectives of the BCP, and the operational processes of the plan.
+While the business continuity team is responsible for developing the details of the plan, the level of contribution and understanding may vary throughout the process.
 As a critical document with responsibilities for executing the plan, all team members must have a thorough understanding of the plan and their respective roles.

-In an effective BCP, each member has specific roles to play, such as managing communication, handling resources, supporting technical systems etc. Training ensures a clear understanding of these roles and responsibilities, especially each team member's roles within respective departments when the plan is put into action during emergency situations.
+In an effective business continuity team, each member has specific roles to play, such as managing communication, handling resources, supporting technical systems etc. Training ensures a clear understanding of these roles and responsibilities, especially each team member's roles within respective departments when the plan is put into action during emergency situations.

-• Dedicated spokespersons -
+Dedicated spokespersons -